rynpc/python-poc/README.md

 ### GitHub Actions Workflows

+## CI/CD Pipeline Status

+⚠️ **The CI/CD pipeline is currently disabled.**
+The workflow in `.github/workflows/pipeline.yml` has been commented out due to repeated job failures and lack of time to update it at the moment.
+Once fixes and improvements are made, the pipeline will be restored.

 The project uses GitHub Actions for automation:
 - **Coverage Reporting**: Runs tests and updates coverage badge
 - **CodeQL Analysis**: Security scanning for code vulnerabilities